AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 * Preview websites before public launch (staging website).
 * Serve assets that require restricted access, such as eCatalogs that show prices in a B2B Web application.
-* Use assets behind a firewall as part of a product information management system, customer service application, training site, and so on.
+* Use assets behind a firewall as part of a product information management system, customer service application, training site, or similar systems.

 >[!NOTE]
 >